-When you’re planning a trip abroad, there are so many elements to consider — What’s the currency?
+When you’re planning a trip abroad, there are so many elements to consider — Where is the dollar strong?
 How will you get around once you’re there?
-Do you need to know any basic phrases in another language to get by? — that sometimes, it’s easy to forget you need to immediately confirm you have one important document updated to even leave the country: your passport.
+Is travel insurance worth it?
+Do you need to know any basic phrases in another language to get by? — that sometimes, it’s easy to forget you need to consider one key point: how long it takes to renew your passport.

 When you need to renew your passport